What is an investigational drug?

 Your health care provider can help you decide whether participating in a clinical trial is right for you.
 For more information, visit NIH Clinical Research Trials and You.

-7. Thompson M, Lalezari J, Saag M, et al. Weekly and Biweekly Subcutaneous PRO 140 Demonstrates Potent, Sustained Antiviral Activity.
-Abstract presented at: 16th Conference on Retroviruses and Opportunistic Infections (CROI); February 8-11, 2009; Montreal, Canada.
+- Thompson M, Lalezari J, Saag M, et al. Weekly and Biweekly Subcutaneous PRO 140 Demonstrates Potent, Sustained Antiviral Activity.
+16th Conference on Retroviruses and Opportunistic Infections (CROI); February 8-11, 2009; Montreal, Canada.
 Levin: Conference reports for National AIDS Treatment Advocacy Project (NATAP); 2009.
 Available at: http://www.natap.org/2009/CROI/croi_99.htm.
 Last accessed on October 22, 2014.

-9. Progenics Pharmaceuticals, Inc. A Phase 2b, Randomized, Double-Blind, Placebo-Controlled Clinical Trial of Observed Systemic, Long-Acting, Anti-HIV Treatment With a Monoclonal Anti CCR5 Antibody (PRO 140) as an Adjunct to a New, Optimized, Oral Antiretroviral Regimen in HIV-Infected Injection Drug Users With Viral Rebound and Documented Poor Adherence to the Previous Antiretroviral Regimen.
+- CytoDyn, Inc. A Phase 2b, Randomized, Double-Blind, Placebo-Controlled Clinical Trial of Observed Systemic, Long-Acting, Anti-HIV Treatment With a Monoclonal Anti CCR5 Antibody (PRO 140) as an Adjunct to a New, Optimized, Oral Antiretroviral Regimen in HIV-Infected Injection Drug Users With Viral Rebound and Documented Poor Adherence to the Previous Antiretroviral Regimen.
 In: ClinicalTrials.gov.
 Bethesda (MD): National Library of Medicine (US).
 Registered on January 5, 2011.
 NLM Identifier: NCT01272258.
 Available at: http://www.clinicaltrials.gov/ct2/show/NCT01272258.
 Last accessed on October 22, 2014.